talonhub/community/README.md

 `running list` will toggle a GUI list of words you can say to switch to running applications.
 `focus chrome` will focus the chrome application.
-`launch music` will launch the music application.
+`launch music` will 'launch' the music application.
 Note this is currently only implemented on Mac OS X.

 ### Screenshot commands